Inflectra/rapise-documentation/docs/Guide/ai_dashboard.md

 Generates a sequence of AI Commands based on a text prompt.

 1. Provide a high-level description of the scenario you want to implement.
-For example: `Generate an end-to-end scenario to create and delete a book in a web based Library Information System`.
+For example: `Generate an end-to-end scenario to create and delete a book in a web-based Library Information System`.
 A step-by-step scenario will be generated.

     === "Screenshot"
         ![Scenario from Text](./img/ai_workflow_ai_scenario_from_text.png){width="1102px"}